 In keeping with guidelines that may be issued by the local health authorities, our administration would close ISI Florence facilities if necessary.

 Our staff have been duly informed by our Health and Safety Coordinators on all the necessary COVID-19 procedures to be enforced both in our facilities and in the students’ apartments.
-This training will be extended to faculty before the reopening of our Institute.
-It should also be noted that this training is ongoing and coordinated by both the ISI Florence Director and the Health and Safety Coordinator, ensuring that our team can respond to various COVID-related scenarios in line with the latest government directives.
+This training is also extended to Institute faculty.
+It should also be noted that this training is ongoing and coordinated by both the ISI Florence Director and the Health and Safety Coordinator, ensuring that our team responds to various COVID-related scenarios in line with the latest government directives.

 In case of another significant COVID-19 wave, our Institutes will follow and enforce all restrictions and guidelines issued by the local health authorities.
 This may include the transfer of all academic courses online and canceling course-related field trips and museum visits.
 We host students from various private and public institutions in the United States and are prepared to support their students’ return back home, should such action be required by an individual school’s internal risk management requirements.
 In doing so, the Institute will work closely with all students and professors involved to ensure academic continuity and any potential refunds in line with our refund policy.

 As we did halfway through the 2020 Spring semester, and again for a small group of students during the 2020 Fall semester, all courses will be transferred online if necessary.
 Remote learning/teaching will continue also in case students must repatriate, as happened in Spring 2020.
 Our remote learning/teaching tools are the best-known software available for this educational purpose, such as Moodle and Zoom meetings.
-Our professors have all been asked to integrate use of an online platform (Moodle, etc.) with their course, where possible, even when on-site learning is active.
-This will allow students to become familiar with the platform so that they can easily transition entirely to online learning, should that be required.
+Our professors have all integrated the use of an online platform (Moodle, etc.) with their course, where possible, even when on-site learning is active.
+This allows students to become familiar with the platform so that they can easily transition entirely to online learning, should that be required.

 Q & A: STUDENT & PARENT/GUARDIAN RESPONSIBILITY AND CONDUCT